AnastasOdyssea/AnastasOdyssea/README.md

    # 👋 Hi, my name is Anastas
-- 🎓 I'm going through the Full-Stack Engineer path in Codecademy.
+- 🎓 I'm a Front End Engineer.
-- 👯 Looking to collaborate on Full Stack Projects.
+- 👯 Looking to collaborate and gain experience on different project.
-- 🌱 I’m currently learning Node.js.
 - 🎓 In the past I was studying Automation Engineering.
 - 🏋️ In my free time I like to lift weights and run.